Refinishing Old Hardwood Floors

 It’s important to allow the filler to dry completely before sanding it down.

-For the final sanding, use an orbital sander with a fine-grit sandpaper (around 120-grit).
-The orbital sander is less aggressive than the drum sander and is perfect for achieving a smooth, even surface.
+Use an orbital sander with a fine-grit sandpaper (around 120-grit).
+The orbital sander is less aggressive than the drum sander and is perfect for achieving a smooth, even floor.
 Sand the entire floor, paying particular attention to the areas where you applied filler.
-The goal is to create a seamless transition between the filler and the wood, so everything blends together beautifully.
+You can also use a belt sander if you want.

 Staining Your Floors

-When it comes to old hardwood floors, staining isn’t just about adding color — it’s about enhancing the natural beauty of wood that’s already got a rich history.
-Older floors often have more variation in wood tone due to years of use and exposure, and staining helps to unify these tones, bringing out the character while hiding imperfections.
-Plus, it provides an additional layer of protection, making sure those gorgeous grains last even longer.
-This step is optional but we highly recommend doing it.
+When it comes to an aged hardwood floor, staining isn’t just about adding color — it’s about enhancing the natural beauty of wood that’s already got a rich history.
+Older surfaces often have more variation in raw wood tone due to years of use and exposure, and staining helps to unify these tones, bringing out the character while hiding imperfections.

 Old hardwood floors have a lot of stories to tell, and staining helps highlight those stories in the best way possible.
-Because these floors have been through a lot — foot traffic, sunlight, and possibly even some water damage — the wood can appear uneven or washed out.
-Staining adds depth and richness, bringing the wood back to life.
-It’s like giving the floor a makeover that not only refreshes its appearance but also adds a layer of protection against future wear and tear.
+Because these bare wood floors have been through a lot — foot traffic, sunlight, and possibly even some water damage (especially near a kitchen sink) — the wood can appear uneven or washed out.
+Even a few drops of water can cause more damage.

-How to Stain Your Floors Step-by-Step
+How to Stain Your Floor: a Step-by-Step Guide

-2. Apply the Stain.
+- Apply the Stain.
 Use a clean, lint-free cloth or a foam applicator to apply the stain.
-Work in small sections, applying the stain evenly and following the direction of the wood grain.
+Work in small sections, applying the stain evenly and following the direction of the grain.
 Be sure to wipe off any excess stain with a clean cloth — this prevents blotches and ensures an even finish.

-4. Repeat if Necessary.
+- Repeat if Necessary.
 If you want a deeper color, you can apply a second coat after the first one dries.
 Just be sure to follow the same process, and always wipe off the excess.

 How to Refinish Old Hardwood Floors